loadaspasaspas/jinx/readme.md

 #### Version 0.1.0

-First release of `Jinx`
+First release of `Jinx`.

-- Sequential iteration over the _normal_ key search space
+- Sequential iteration over the _normal_ key search space;
-- Added the `-key` parameter for configuring length of key and the starting point for the search
+- Added the `-key` parameter for configuring length of key and the starting point for the search;
-- Added the `-count` parameter for configuring the number of keys to generate
+- Added the `-count` parameter for configuring the number of keys to generate.

+### License